Novators/EnScrypt/README.md

     * This is used for accurate cross-platform timing.

 ## Supported Platforms
 This implementation is intended to work on multiple platforms.
+Tested platforms include:
+* Linux (Ubuntu 32 and 64 bit)
+* Android (ARM based only)

+In theory, it will run on Windows, OSX, and iOS with minimal work.
+I can't test them, however.

 Currently, has only been tested on Linux (Ubuntu 12.04).

 ## Building and Installing
 EnScrypt uses the [CMake](http://www.cmake.org/) build system.
 CMake will create project files for your target platform.
 Assuming everything works correctly, on a linux system: